podaac/the-coding-club/notebooks/dask_with_cloud/readme.md

 Dask is a Python package which will let your code utilize parallel processing.
 It does require a slight modification to the way in which e.g. NumPy is used (and also forces you to not take shortcuts in learning proper syntax for Xarray).

-A great further introduction to these concepts can be found on the second bullet of the Prerequisites section below.
+A great further introduction to these concepts can be found in the Prerequisites section below.

 ## Prerequisites
 * Basic knowledge of what the Cloud is and **accessing NASA Earthdata on the Cloud**.
 If not, checkout the [NASA Earthdata Cloud Cookbook](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/).